SjoerdKuperus/JP-OOP-TowerDefence/README.md

 - [x] Music during play.
 - [x] Sound effect when fire of tower, enemy destroyed.
 - [x] Freeze tower: Slows enemies, no damage, low range.
+- [x] Add detailed textures to towers, path and ground.
+- [x] Experiment with shaders
+- [x] Replace all towers with high poly prefabs.
+(Use probuilder)
+- [x] Add camera tilt on mouse scroll.

 ### TODO: ###
+- [ ] Experiment with lights and shadows (Explosions, day-night cycle, ect)
 - [ ] Lightning tower: Fire in a line, long range.
-- [ ] Show highscores on main menu
+- [ ] Show highscores on main menu.
 - [ ] Show help information on main menu.

 ### For the future: ###
 - [ ] Dynamic path, turns.
 - [ ] Sell towers.
 - [ ] Tower upgrade system.
+- [ ] Add scenery like trees, river, mounains in background.
-- [ ] Replace all models with high poly prefabs.
+- [ ] Replace all enemies with high poly prefabs.